 Public access

-Determines whether your portal can be viewed anonymously, without a user account.
+Determines whether your portal can be viewed publicly without a user account.
 This toggle is disabled by default and requires a public user configuration.
-Anonymous user access and permissions depend on the public user's user level and permissions.
+Public user access and permissions depend on the public user's user level and permissions.

 Enable sign-in

-Only available when Public access is enabled — this option controls whether to display a sign-in button in the user menu for public access portals.
+Only available when public access is enabled.
+This option controls whether to display a sign-in button in the user menu even for portals allowing public access.

 User level

-This setting determines the user level for self-registered users when new accounts do not require administrator approval.
-If self-registration does not require administrator approval, it is important to set the permission to the portal's top-level folder to all, or new users will not be able to view your portal's content.
+This setting determines the user level for self-registered users; this only applies when new accounts do not require administrator approval.
+Note if self-registration does not require administrator approval, it is important to permit the portal's top-level folder for new users to accommodate this workflow or new users will not be able to view your portal's content.

 This setting overrides the user.self_registration_type setting when users self-register through the Portal.